ember-cli-deploy/ember-cli-deploy/rfc/plugins.md

-# Plugins
+# Plugins for ember-cli-deploy

+This document describes the API related to for plugins in the next version of ember-cli-deploy.

+### Overview of plugins

 A plugin is an ember-cli addon that hooks into the ember-cli-deploy pipeline in order to add functionality to a deploy.
 Example addon functionality would be uploading assets to S3, writing the index.html to Redis, or notifying a Slack channel a deploy has completed.

-Plugins should focus on doing a specific task.
-Most Ember developers with common deployment targets will compose and combine multiple plugins to fine tune their deployment process.
+In general, OSS plugins should focus on doing a specific task.
+Most Ember developers with common deployment targets will compose multiple plugins to fine tune their deployment process.
 Developers with very custom needs might create a single private plugin that implements all aspects of their deployment process within the structure provided by ember-cli-deploy.

 Because plugins are implemented via addons, they may be included via node_module dependencies or via in-repo-addons.